Flow Matching in 5 Minutes

 How do we move from the source to the target?

-$$ (0, -5) \rightarrow (1, -4) \rightarrow (2, -3) \rightarrow (3, -2) \rightarrow (4, -1) \rightarrow (5, 0) $$Notice that at each step, the direction of movement $(1,1)$ remains consistent.
+$$ (1, 1) \rightarrow (2, 2) \rightarrow (3, 3) \rightarrow (4, 4) \rightarrow (5, 5) \rightarrow (6, 6) $$Notice that since this is a straight-line, at each step, the direction of movement $(1,1)$ remains the same.

 Understanding Intermediate Steps

-Now, consider an intermediate step, such as step 3 of 5.
-First, we must determine our current location.
-Since the motion is along a straight line and the source and target points are known, we can calculate the position by interpolating between them.
-To simplify, we normalize the interpolation to the range $[0, 1]$
+Now, consider an intermediate step, say step 3 of 5.
+First, let’s determine the current location.
+Since the motion is along a straight line and the source and target points are known, we can calculate the position by interpolating between source and target.

 This is basically all there is to flow matching!
 I’ve provided the code below which matches the intuition we built above.